mblancca/fast-msg-extractor/README.md

 # fast-msg-extractor
-python script to quickly extract sender and email links for further analysis, using the library msg-extractor of mattgwwalker
+python script to quickly extract sender and email links for further analysis, using the library msg-extractor of mattgwwalker.

+¡!
+You need to install msg-extractor via: pip install extract-msg ¡!

 Usage: